StephenTechnology/raspberry-pi-jumpbox-tailscale-wol/README.md

 - Laptop > Tailsacle network > Raspberry Pi > Host server

 ## Tech Used
-- Raspberry Pi zero w 2 (Low power and alsways on)
+- Raspberry Pi zero w 2 (Low power and always on)
 - Tailscale (Used to work around my ISPs CGNAT)
 - SSH (WOL had to come from inside my network so SSH made sense)
 - Etherwake (Preinstalled WOL app in Raspbian)